What Are Abandonment Rates?

 Booking an event, flight, car rental, or tour is a difficult decision to make over the Internet.
 Shoppers don’t have a chance to see or feel what they are purchasing like they do in a physical retail store.

 High-definition images provide shoppers with a virtual shopping experience, one where they can see the details of what they are purchasing.
 For example, tour operators can provide clear, attractive images of the area that will be explored during the tour.
 Event organizers can show off the performers or the venue.

 Be honest with your customers right from the beginning of the shopping experience.
 Eliminate any surprise charges.

 Air BnB handles this by letting shoppers know if there are extra costs to add a third person to a room.
 You can do the same by explaining the fees in your inventory descriptions or by adding a banner to your site to use as a disclaimer for extra costs like, “5% Booking Fee Applies.”

 A clear cancellation policy can also keep guests confident in their purchasing decision.

 Only offering a single payment option gives your shoppers a good reason to abandon their purchase and book elsewhere.

 Research the top 3 payment options most used by your target customers so that you minimize your processing fees but maximize your shopper’s satisfaction.
 PrestaShop’s list of the most popular payment methods by country can help.

 Some studies conclude that single-page checkout processes convert better with their shoppers, but others prefer multi-page checkout processes.
 A progress bar combines the best of both, letting customers see where they are in the checkout process.

 Security logos help customers feel confident with handing over their credit card information.
-Actual Insights found that 61 percent of consumers had not purchased something online because trust logos were missing.

 Of course, you can’t just add logos on a whim — each trust logo has requirements.
 Fortunately, if you use Rezgo to take bookings, we’ve already handled these security features.